DerwenAI/a41124835ed0/README.md

 has problems, e.g., it doesn't handle punctuation properly.
 - kudos @blue_slacker

+*NB: these course materials will shift from TextBlob to spaCy, soon, although the latter still has a few rough edges*

 ## Docker support (needs update)
 A *Docker container* -- courtesy of @montyz, @ashapochka -- was defined for an instance of this course a few months ago.
 May need